This course is only available for students in the BA International Studies who have passed German 1 Beginners and German 2 Pre-Intermediate.

 The course is designed to bring students with a good grounding in German to an (upper)intermediate level.

 You learn to cope with daily informal but as well formal situations of communication in speaking and writing, and to perform such tasks as talking about daily affairs, giving comments on information, giving your opinion, make your point, agreeing and disagreeing in a discussion, reading complex texts about social, cultural and political issues, giving a short presentation and writing an essay.

 These learning targets are acquired by using the textbook and through a wide range of real-life situations, performed either individually or in groups.
 Grammar, cultural topics, current issues and pronunciation are main concerns, too.

-This course enables the student to achieve a level B1/B2 of the Common European Framework (CEF).
+This course enables the student to achieve an overall level B2/B1 of the Common European Frame (CEF).

-This course is the first course in a series of three language acquisition courses with in the International Studies program.
-The final objective of this course series is to obtain an intermediate level of proficiency in German, aimed at communication with people in the region in everyday social situations and enabling students to follow current affairs in the region via various media.
+This course is the last course in a series of three language acquisition courses within the International Studies program.
+The final objective of this course series is to obtain an intermediate level of proficiency in [language], aimed at communication with people in the region in everyday social situations and enabling students to follow current affairs in the region via various media.

 Mode of instruction

 Two two-hour tutorials every week, with the exception of the midterm exam week.
 Attending all tutorial sessions is compulsory.
 If you are unable to attend a session, please inform your tutor in advance, providing a valid reason for your absence.
 Being absent will result in a lower of the participation grade with 0.5 for every absence after the first two (2) times.

 Total course load for this course is 5 EC (1 EC = 28 hours), this equals 140 hours, broken down by: